clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 DKMS kernel
 ===========

 This tutorial assumes you are using a DKMS kernel.
-In theory, it should be possible to compile the ZFS module into your kernel, but

 You should read and understand the `Clear Linux tutorial on DKMS`_.

 .. `Clear Linux tutorial on DKMS`: https://docs.01.org/clearlinux/latest/guides/kernel/kernel-modules-dkms.html?highlight=dkms

+If you do not currently use a DKMS kernel, you can install it with the following steps.

-To check whether you have an lts or native kernel:
+Check whether you have an lts or native kernel:

 .. code-block:: bash

     uname -r

-If 'native' appears in the kernel name:
+If 'native' appears in the kernel name, then install a native kernel with DKMS support:

 .. code-block:: bash

     sudo swupd bundle-add kernel-native-dkms

-If 'lts' appears in the kernel name:
+If 'lts' appears in the kernel name, then install the latest TLS kernel with DKMS support:

 .. code-block:: bash

     sudo swupd bundle-add kernel-lts-dkms

 Reboot and make sure you can start the new kernel.

-To make Clear Linux rebuild ZFS against new kernels using DKMS, you need a dkms.conf file, which is not included in the zfs source.

-TODO -- Using DKMS to rebuild ZFS against new kernels. (./configure --enable-systemd)

 Bundles
 =======

-You need several build tools before you can install ZFS.
+Install these build tools before you install ZFS.

 If you are using a native kernel: